dcdpr/did-btcr2/chapters/Index.md

 ### Sidecar

-::Sidecar:: provides  alongside the **did:btcr2** identifier being resolved.
+::Sidecar:: provides additional data alongside the **did:btcr2** identifier being resolved.
 This is analogous to a sidecar on a motorcycle bringing along a second passenger: the DID controller provides the DID document history (in the form of ::BTCR2 Updates:: and any additional proofs) alongside the DID to the relying party so that the resolver can construct the DID document.

 In short, when a resolver is presented with a **did:btcr2** identifier, it is also presented with files matching the SHA256 hashes it encounters during the resolution process.
 If any SHA256 hash doesn't have a corresponding file, the resolution fails.

 ### Content Addressable Storage (CAS)

-Content Addressable Storage (CAS) is a mechanism by which a file stored is addressed by its content, not its name or location.
+Content Addressable Storage (CAS) is a mechanism by which a digital file is stored on a network for retrieval based on its content, not its name or location.
 The content address is determined by a cryptographic hash of the file.
 The hash is then passed into a retrieval function specific to the type of ::CAS:: to retrieve the file.

 Any ::CAS:: that provides a deterministic mapping from a SHA256 hash of a file may be used, and a resolver SHOULD be informed of the specific ::CAS:: mechanism so that it can retrieve documents associated with a **did:btcr2** identifier efficiently.
 If the ::CAS:: mechanism is not provided, the resolver MAY iterate through all supported ::CAS:: mechanisms to find the files or it MAY return with an error indicating that the ::CAS:: mechanism is required.